micro-ROS/benchmarking_shadow-builder/README.md

 # Concepts

-There are some information to know before jumping into the shadow builder.
+There is some information to get to know before jumping into the shadow builder.
 The architecture section provides a glampse of the tool's guts.
-But before starting, we need some terminology to speak the same language.
+But, before we start, we need some terminology to speak the same language.

 ## Terminology

 ### Tags
- A tag is a comment that is use by the shadow-builder.
-A comment formatted as follow:
+ A tag is a comment that is used by the shadow-builder.
+A comment is formatted as follows:

- * /\*\* Benchmarking::ModuleGroup::Function \*/ : without any parameters,
+ * _/\*\* Benchmarking::ModuleGroup::Function \*/_ : without any parameters,
- * /\*\* Benchmarking::ModuleGroup::Function(param0,...,paramN) \*/ : with
+ * _/\*\* Benchmarking::ModuleGroup::Function(param0,...,paramN) \*/_: with
    paramaters

-is considered a _shadow-builder comment_ also known as a **Tag**.
+and is considered a `shadow-builder comment` also known as a **Tag**.

 ### TFA: Trace Framework Abstraction

-This is a Framework provided to aid deloveloper to create various plugin.
+This is a framework provided to help deloveloper to create various plugins.

 ### Plugins

-Plugins are library files that are providing replacement for a **Tag**.
+Plugins are library files that provide replacement for a **Tag**.

 ### Parser

-The element (front-end) in charge of looking for comment within a string.
-If this string comment is **Tag** it's dispatched.
+This element (front-end) is in charge of looking for a comment within a string.
+If this string comment is a **Tag**, it is dispatched.

 # Architecture

 The Shadow-Builder is made of 4 core components that are:

- * **The parser element**: Which is just a backend tool that indicates the TFA module that a **Tag** was found in the source code.
+ * **The parser element**: This is just a backend tool, which indicates the TFA module that a **Tag** was found in the source code.
 It's also in charge of writing some piece of code.
-Currently, the llvm and clang are used to parse and adapt the code.
-The use of clang libtooling is documented more in details on the official webpage: [https://releases.llvm.org/10.0.0/tools/clang/docs/index.html](https://releases.llvm.org/10.0.0/tools/clang/docs/index.html) .
+Currently, the _llvm_ and _clang_ are used to parse and adapt the code.
+The use of _clang_ libtooling is documented more detailed on the official webpage: [https://releases.llvm.org/10.0.0/tools/clang/docs/index.html](https://releases.llvm.org/10.0.0/tools/clang/docs/index.html) .

- * **The TFA module**: This software is in charge of manipulating the different plugins and dispatch the **Tags** found by the the parser element.
-It will perform a first filtering to make sure this comment is formated correctly.
-In addition it also sanitises the commentaries (also called tags).
-The TFA module undersanding is quite straight forware but more details are provided within the [tfa_core/README.md](tfa_core/README.md) .
+ * **The TFA module**: This software is in charge of manipulating different plugins and dispatching the **Tags** found by the parser element.
+It will perform the first filtering to make sure the comment is formatted correctly.
+In addition, it also sanitises the commentaries (also called tags).
+The TFA module undersanding is quite straight forward, but more details are provided within the [tfa_core/README.md](tfa_core/README.md) .

- * **The TFA plugins**: These are element that answer to a TFA module dispatch when a commentary matches the commentaries.
-The plugins are basically a shared library file that will be opened on startup.
-Some more details how to use and write them here: [tfa-plugins/README.md](tfa-plugins/README.md) .
+ * **The TFA plugins**: These are the elements, that answer to a TFA module dispatch, when a commentary matches the commentaries.
+The plugins are basically a shared library file, that will be opened on startup.
+Some more details how to use and write them may be found here: [tfa-plugins/README.md](tfa-plugins/README.md) .

- * **Shadow Builder**: The umbrella core module that is in charge of orchestrating the modules aforementionned.
-More about it here [shadow-builder/README.md](shadow-builder/README.md) .
+ * **Shadow Builder**: The umbrella core module that is in charge of orchestrating the modules aforementioned.
+More about it may be checked here:
+   [shadow-builder/README.md](shadow-builder/README.md) .

 ## Tree

-Below the tree view of the important folders, files and their descriptions.
+The tree view of the important folders, files and their descriptions is shown below.

-shadow_builder\
+benchmarking_shadow-builder\
 	├── common  		--> Toolbox source files \
 	├── examples		--> Examples of instrumented code \
 	├── ext			--> External dl and libraries (do not pollute your machine and no need for docker) \